The School of Rock (2003)

 Dewey Finn: OK, Ms DumBum ain't your teacher today, I am, and I have a headache and the runs.
 So I say, time for recess!

 Dewey Finn: Music?
 Uh, music.
-I havn't heard any music.
-Uh oh, you know what, Miss Lemmons must be on crack, right kids?
+I haven't heard any music.
+Uh oh, you know what, Miss Lemmons must be on crack, right, kids?

 Miss Mullins: Uh, well, what's that?

 Rosalie Mullins: [to the crowd of angry parents] I've just been informed that all of your children are missing.